panva/node-oidc-provider/docs/README.md

 #### logoutSource

-HTML source rendered when session management feature renders a confirmation prompt for the User-Agent.
+HTML source rendered when RP-Initiated Logout renders a confirmation prompt for the User-Agent.

 _**default value**_: